kinshuk4/daily-coding-problem-solutions/prob201_250/README.md

 Write an algorithm that finds the minimum number of trial drops it will take, in the worst case, to identify this floor.

 For example, if `N = 1` and `k = 5`,  we will need to try dropping the egg at every floor, beginning with the  first, until we reach the fifth floor, so our solution will be `5`.

+231 (Easy)

+This problem was asked by IBM.

+Given  a string with repeated characters, rearrange the string so that no two  adjacent characters are the same.
+If this is not possible, return `None`.

+For example, given "aaabbc", you could return "ababac".
+Given "aaab", return `None`.